 The silver haired bat is known from California Gulch, approximately two miles south of Mason Dam, and it is likely that other sensitive bat species occur in the project vicinity.
 However, the habitat within the 40-acre Mason Dam study area has fairly low potential to support sensitive bat species.
 General limitations include (1) the lack of snags or trees with exfoliating bark for the species that roost in trees, (2) a high level of existing disturbance to small openings within rock outcrops and (3) lack of thermal protection adjacent to rock outcrops.
-It is likely that management of the BEMA for higher quality habitat for both the long legged myotis and silver haired bat than that within the Mason Dam study area.
+It is likely that management of the BEMA for higher densities of snag production and retention along the south shore of Phillips Lake would provide higher quality habitat for both the long legged myotis and silver haired bat than that within the Mason Dam study area.
 There is also an area east of the study area and south of the FS picnic area that could provide habitat for the Yuma myotis.
 This area was not assessed in detail but was noted during the field surveys as an area in which the FS has previously targeted wildlife mitigation and enhancement efforts (see Appendices A and C), as it is close to both Phillips Lake and the Powder River, but is outside of and also not visible from the recreation area.